micro-community/docs/pages/getting-started/invite-users.markdown

 ## Invite to the Platform

 Every user gets 5 invites to send to other users.
-These can either just be invites to the platform or additional users as part of your own subscription and billing e.g you share a namespace (when using the paid plan).
+These can either just be invites to the platform or additional users as part of your own subscription and billing e.g you share a namespace.

 To invite users to the platform